 While the vast majority of the literature reports momentum profitability to be overwhelming in the U.S. market and widespread in other countries, this paper finds that the pure momentum strategy in general does not yield excess profitability in the Chinese stock markets.
-We find instead strong mean reversion.
+We find instead strong mean reversion with an average half-life slightly shorter than one year.
 A pure contrarian investment strategy produces positive excess returns and in general outperforms the pure momentum strategy.
-Momentum interacts with mean reversion.
-A strategy based on the rolling-regression parameter estimates of the model combining mean reversion and momentum generates positive excess returns in all cases, most of which statistically significant.
+Furthermore, momentum may interact with mean reversion.
+A strategy based on the rolling-regression parameter estimates of the model combining mean reversion and momentum generates both statistically and economically significant excess returns.
 The combined strategy outperforms both pure momentum and pure contrarian strategies.
-The strategy loads positively on the market risk factor, but the beta risk explains only a relatively small part of the excess return.
-Nor is transactions cost a dominant factor in explaining the excess profitability.
+We conduct a number of robustness tests and confirm the basic findings.
+Collectively, our results seem to support the overreaction hypothesis.